Skip navigation

 Genetics, taxonomy and marine iguanas

-In this activity (suitable for GCSE students), students will use morphological and genetic data to identify subspecies of marine iguana and understand how this data can help conservation efforts.
+In this activity (suitable for GCSE students), students will use genetic data to identify subspecies of marine iguana and understand how this data can help conservation efforts.
+Resources in English.

 View resource